 How long does this Cast Iron Peach Cobbler keep?

 It can be stored in the fridge covered with clingfilm for up to 4 days.
-To warm it up, place in the oven at 400°F (200°C) for 10 minutes, or until heated through.
+To warm it up, place it in the oven at 400°F (200°C) for 10 minutes, or until heated through.

 I don’t have a cast iron skillet.
 Can I use something else?